Umar

-Under Umar, the caliphate expanded at an unprecedented rate, ruling the Sasanian Empire and more than two-thirds of the Byzantine Empire.
-His attacks against the Sasanian Empire resulted in the conquest of Persia in less than two years (642–644).
-According to Jewish tradition, Umar set aside the Christian ban on Jews and allowed them into Jerusalem and to worship.
+During Umar’s reign, the caliphate expanded at an unprecedented rate, conquering the Sasanian Empire and more than two-thirds of the Byzantine Empire.
+His campaigns against the Sasanians resulted in the conquest of Persia within two years (642–644).
+According to Jewish tradition, Umar lifted the Christian ban on Jews entering Jerusalem and permitted them to worship there.
 Umar was assassinated by the Persian slave Abu Lu'lu'a Firuz in 644.

-Umar is generally viewed by historians to be one of the most powerful and influential Muslim caliphs in history.
-He is revered in the Sunni Islamic tradition as a great just ruler and paragon of Islamic virtues, and some hadiths identify him as the second greatest of the Sahabah after Abu Bakr.
-He is viewed negatively in the Twelver Shia tradition.
+Umar is widely credited with expanding the Islamic world beyond Arabia and introducing the Hijri Calendar.
+Historians generally regard him as one of the most powerful and influential Muslim caliphs in history.
+In Sunni Islamic tradition, he is revered as a just ruler and a paragon of Islamic virtues, with some hadiths identifying him as the second greatest of the Sahabah after Abu Bakr.
+In Twelver Shia tradition, however, he is viewed negatively.

 Early life

 Umar was born in Mecca to the Banu Adi clan, which was responsible for arbitration among the tribes.
-His father was Khattab ibn Nufayl and his mother was Hantama bint Hisham, from the tribe of Banu Makhzum.
-In his youth he used to tend to his father's camels in the plains near Mecca.
-His merchant father was famed for his intelligence among his tribe.
-Umar himself said: "My father, al-Khattab, was a ruthless man.
-He used to make me work hard; if I didn't work he used to beat me and he used to work me to exhaustion."
+His father was Khattab ibn Nufayl, and his mother was Hantamah bint Hisham of the Banu Makhzum tribe.
+In his youth, Umar tended his father's camels in the plains near Mecca.
+His father, a merchant, was renowned for his intelligence among his tribe.
+Umar later recalled: "My father, al-Khattab, was a ruthless man.
+He used to make me work hard; if I didn't work, he used to beat me and he used to work me to exhaustion".

-Despite literacy being uncommon in pre-Islamic Arabia, Umar learned to read and write in his youth.
-Though not a poet himself, he developed a love for poetry and literature.
-According to the tradition of Quraish, while still in his teenage years, Umar learned martial arts, horse riding and wrestling.
-He was tall, physically powerful and a renowned wrestler.Muhammad ibn Jarir al-Tabari, History of the Prophets and Kings He was also a gifted orator who succeeded his father as an arbitrator among the tribes.
+Although literacy was uncommon in pre-Islamic Arabia, Umar learned to read and write during his youth.
+While not a poet himself, he developed a love for poetry and literature.
+In accordance with the traditions of the Quraysh, he was trained in martial arts, horse riding, and wrestling during his adolescence.
+He was tall, physically powerful and a renowned wrestler.
+He was also recognized as a gifted orator and succeeded his father as an arbitrator among the tribes.

-Umar became a merchant and made several journeys to Rome and Persia, where he is said to have met various scholars and analyzed Roman and Persian societies.
-As a merchant he was unsuccessful.Tabqat ibn Sa'ad.
-Chapter: Umar ibn Khattab.
+Umar became a merchant and made several journeys to Byzantine and Sasanian territories, where he is said to have met various scholars and analyzed Byzantine and Sasanian societies.
+As a merchant, he was unsuccessful.
 Like others around him, Umar was fond of drinking in his pre-Islamic days.

 Early military career

 Opposition to Islam

 In 610, Muhammad started preaching the message of Islam.
 However, like many others in Mecca, Umar opposed Islam and even threatened to kill Muhammad.
 He resolved to defend the traditional polytheistic religion of Arabia.
-He was adamant and cruel in opposing Muhammad, and very prominent in persecuting Muslims.
+He was adamant and cruel in opposing Muhammad and very prominent in persecuting Muslims.
 He recommended Muhammad's death.
-He firmly believed in the unity of the Quraish and saw the new faith of Islam as a cause of division and discord.
+He firmly believed in the unity of the Quraysh and saw the new faith of Islam as a cause of division and discord.

 Due to persecution, Muhammad ordered some of his followers to migrate to Abyssinia.
-When a small group of Muslims migrated, Umar became worried about the future unity of the Quraish and decided to have Muhammad assassinated.
+When a small group of Muslims migrated, Umar became worried about the future unity of the Quraysh and decided to have Muhammad assassinated.